ww-jermaine/parallel-meta-suite/README.md

 # Results interpretation

 After using PM-pipeline, you might get the following folders/files in the output directory.
-In each directory, files/tables/figures are named with prefix “taxa” are taxonomy results, as well as “func” are metabolic functional results.
+In each directory, files/tables/figures are named with prefix "taxa" are taxonomy results, as well as "func" are metabolic functional results.
 PMS also provides an index page("index.html" in output directory) for results browsing.

 ### index.html (web page)